davidfox87/seizure_detection/README.md

 * Experience with deep neural network architectures and software frameworks like TensorFlow.
 * Strong programming skills in Python and familiarity with python libraries like numpy, scikit-learn, pandas etc.

-# Technologies

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 # Setup